 For larger or more expensive items, you should consider paying extra for signature-required delivery confirmation.
 This can prove that someone at the address took possession of the merchandise in case the cardholder tries to claim that the goods never arrived.

-Neglecting Customer Communication
+#6 | Neglecting Customer Communication

 It’s not unusual for cardholders to initiate disputes simply because they don’t know what’s going on with their order.
 Has the order shipped?
 Shouldn’t it be here by now?

-Not Checking Product Descriptions for Accuracy
+#7 | Not Auditing Product Descriptions

 Providing accurate product descriptions is imperative for all merchants, but especially for eCommerce.
 Customers can’t touch or try on a product, so they must depend on the descriptions you provide.

 You should routinely check all your service and product descriptions for accuracy.
 Try to anticipate the questions a customer might ask, and answer those questions in your description.
 Post multiple pictures — or even videos — that show the product from all angles.

 Customers need to know exactly how much they’re paying at checkout.
 Make sure you’re being transparent about any extra charges such as taxes, shipping fees, currency conversion, and so on.

-discount involved, it should be applied prior to payment, with the totals shown next to the full price.
+If there's a discount involved, it should be applied prior to payment, with the totals shown next to the full price.
 Never add anything to a cardholder’s bill after payment has been made; if there are additional charges, process a second transaction (only with the cardholder’s authorization).

-Tolerating Bad Billing Descriptors
+#9 | Tolerating Bad Billing Descriptors

 Billing descriptors identify your business on a customer’s payment card statement.
 For an eCommerce site, a good billing descriptor should include your business name and URL, plus a phone number for customers to contact you.